jarun/nnn/README.md

 [Integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv or fzy easily; `nnn` supports as many scripts as you need!

+It runs on Linux, OS X, Raspberry Pi, Cygwin, Linux subsystem for Windows and Termux.

 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions...

-Have fun with it!
 Missing a feature?
 Want to contribute?
 Head to the rolling [ToDo list](https://github.com/jarun/nnn/issues/110).

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*